guarenteed media coverage from PR

 Sponsored or Paid Coverage Doesn’t Last as Long

-While earned media takes strategy, expertise, and yes, time, ethical sponsored or paid coverage doesn’t last as long as earned coverage.
-Sponsored and paid coverage, while it has its place, is like any other advertisement: it typically runs for a limited amount of time, then it disappears.
+While earned media takes strategy, expertise, and, yes, time, ethical sponsored or paid coverage doesn’t last as long as earned coverage.
+Sponsored and paid coverage, while it has its place, is like any other advertisement: it typically runs for a limited amount of time, and then it disappears.
 One of the underappreciated perks of earned media is its longevity.

 There’s nothing wrong with sponsored or paid coverage.
 We’ve seen some really remarkable pieces of sponsored coverage that went beyond the advertisement and well into providing true value for readers.
 The Washington Post, the New York Times, all do spectacular special projects like this.
 The starting cost is usually in the $50,000+ range.
 Regular ad rates for a premium location like the (printed) back page hover around $30,000 per ad, volume discounts usually apply to annual contracts.
 But hey, you’re getting ad placement in one of the world’s most credible news outlets at least once for that price.